robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 * Case 3: If $n = 3p − 1$, then $n3 = 27p^3 − 27p^2 + 9p − 1$, which is 1 less than a multiple of 9.
 For instance, if $n = 5$ then $n3 = 125 = 9×14 − 1$.
 $\blacksquare$

+## Proof by Contradiction
+Otherwise known as an **indirect proof**, you show that if a proposition were false, then some false fact would be true.
+Since a false fact by definition can't be true, then the proposition must be true.